English immersion resources for immigrant students: Programs

-Increasing immigrant student population
+Student population

 With an increase in the immigrant student population, English immersion resources help immigrant students adjust to the U.S. In public elementary schools, they have seen a new rise in immigrant enrollment.
 "In the 10 years between 1996 and 2006, the number of ELL students enrolled in U.S. elementary and secondary schools has grown approximately 57 percent, while the general school population has grown only 3.7 percent".
-The population of ELL students has grown really big throughout the years.
+The population of ELL students has significantly grown over the years.
 With current increasing immigration and birth rates of immigrant children, the ELL student population in U.S. elementary schools will get even bigger.

-Not enough resources currently available
+Available resources

 There aren't many English immersion resources that are available for immigrant students.
 The most common English immersion program is ESL.
 The ESL program is a submersion-type of English immersion.
 The program is for students whose main language is not English.
 The goal of the program is to increase students' English proficiency so that they can meet academic standards and do well in classrooms.
 In California, twenty-five percent of the student population in all public schools are in the ESL program.
 The Census Bureau claims there was about 31.8 million individuals whose primary language was not English in 1990.
 In the year 2000, it rose to 47 million, which is 18% of the population.
 Also, in the United States, there are more than 3.7 million public-school students whose English proficiency is limited, and similar to the Census Bureau, the number will rise.
 Immigrant students' success or failure in school depends on the kind of assistance they receive.
 ELL students constantly have lower scores in reading and mathematics than their non-ELL peers.
 An article showed that there is a relationship between poor academic achievement and high dropout rates.
 The No Child Left Behind Act (NCLB) hold schools responsible for their students' academic achievement.

 Improved English proficiency

-In a study about the benefits of a second-language immersion elementary school program, the findings showed positive results.
+In a study about the benefits of a second language immersion elementary school program, the findings showed positive results.
 The participants that were involved were 106 French-speaking eight-year-old children.
 They were separated into two groups.
 53 children who were enrolled in English immersion classes since when they were five years old were classified in one group.
 The second group is 53 children who were enrolled in monolingual classes.
 Results showed that the kids who were enrolled in English immersion classes gained some cognitive benefits such as auditory selective attention, divided attention, and mental flexibility.
 In another study about the effectiveness of two-year oral English programs conducted on 534 Hispanic ELL students, it was concluded that English immersion programs are needed to accelerate oral English acquisition.